 Not surprisingly, another major goal of psychology is to make predictions about how we think and act.
 Once we understand more about what happens and why it happens, we can use that information to make predictions about when, why, and how it might happen again in the future.

 Successfully predicting behavior is also one of the best ways to know if we truly understand the underlying causes of our actions.
-Prediction can also allow psychologists to make guesses about human behavior without necessary understanding the necessary mechanisms underlying the phenomena.
+Prediction can also allow psychologists to make guesses about human behavior without necessarily understanding the mechanisms underlying the phenomena.
 For example, if researchers notice that scores on a specific aptitude test can be used to predict high school dropout rates, that information can then be used to estimate how many students in a particular group might drop out of school each year.

-Finally, and perhaps most importantly, psychology strives to change, influence, or control behavior in order to make positive changes in people's lives.
+Finally, and perhaps most importantly, psychology strives to change, influence, or control behavior in order to make positive and lasting changes in people's lives.
 In our previous example, researchers might take what they know about the link between scores on an aptitude test and dropout rates and use the information to develop programs designed to help students stay in school.
 From treating mental illness to enhancing human well-being, changing human behavior is a huge focus of psychology.

 So as you have learned, the four primary goals of psychology are to describe, explain, predict, and change behavior.
 In many ways, these goals are similar to the kinds of things you probably do every day as you interact with others.
 When dealing with a child, for example, you might ask questions like "What is he doing?" (describing), "Why is he doing that?" (explaining), "What would happen if I responded in this way?" (predicting), and "What can I do to get him to stop doing that?" (changing).